OneMadGypsy/rack/README.md

     unique_query = Library.unique_book(author="A.B.
 Cee", title="My Fist Book")

     # you can absolutely use a query for a database key
+    # it's one of the main reasons I created this package
     print(db[unique_query])
 ```

+**I have been working on these docs for hours and I need a break.
+It's roughly 6pm CST Friday, April 19th 2024.
+I intend to be back around 8pm to continue writing this**